What Happens If You Swallow a Toothbrush Bristle

 If you’ve ever had a toothbrush bristle get stuck in your throat, you know how uncomfortable it can be.
 And if you’re like most people, you probably don’t want to talk about it.

-Toothbrush bristles getting stuck in throats is actually pretty common.
-In fact, one study found that it happens to about 1 in 10 people at some point in their lives.
-And it’s not just adults – kids can get them stuck, too.
+- Toothbrush bristles getting stuck in throats is pretty common.
+One study found that it happens to about 1 in 10 people at some point in their lives.

 If you’re lucky, the bristle will eventually work its way out on its own.
 But sometimes, you’ll need to see a doctor to have it removed.